Czech tycoon Kretinsky eyes German steel and big subsidies – DW – 07/28/2023

 Czech tycoon Kretinsky eyes German steel and big subsidies

-The energy crisis helped the owner of Czech energy holding Energet Prumyslovu (EPH) post a record profit of €4.6 billion ($5.09 billion) in 2022.
+The energy crisis helped the owner of Czech energy holding Energeticky Prumyslovy (EPH) post a record profit of €4.6 billion ($5.09 billion) in 2022.
 Reports suggest that the Czech billionaire might use those funds to buy the steel unit of Germany's industrial giant ThyssenKrupp.

-That has many, not for the first time, asking who Kretinsky is?
+That has many, not for the first time, asking: who is Kretinsky, anyways?

-On the surface at least, the taciturn 48-year-old presents a contrast to the older rather gruff and arrogant generation of Czech oligarchs that emerged in the post-communist years.
+On the surface, at least, the taciturn 48-year-old seems a contrast to the older, rather gruff and arrogant generation of Czech oligarchs that emerged in the post-communist years.

-Suave and cosmopolitan, on the rare occasions he talks to the media Kretinsky likes to focus on his art collection while sipping green tea.
+Suave and cosmopolitan, on the rare occasions he talks to the media Kretinsky likes to focus on his art collection, and do so while sipping green tea.

 Acquisitions across Europe have given him an international profile the likes of which few Central European business magnates have achieved.